ImperialCollegeLondon/CO2BLOCK/CO2BLOCKSEISM/README.md

 # CO2BLOCKSEISM

-This folder contains **CO2BLOCKSEISM**, an extension of CO2BLOCK that evaluates limitations on CO<sub>2</sub> storage resources imposed by injection-induced seismicity.
+This folder contains **CO2BLOCKSEISM**, an extension of CO2BLOCK that evaluates limitations to CO<sub>2</sub> storage resources imposed by injection-induced seismicity.

 ## **Code structure**
 The tool comprises a number of scripts and functions as detailed below: